harrietg133/MSc-Thesis/README.md

 # MSc-Thesis
-MSc Thesis 2025.
-All code used to analyse and manipulate my data.
+All code used to analyse and manipulate data in a University of Plymouth Masters Thesis.